Survivorship: Late Effects After Radiation for Sarcoma (Extremity)

 Lymphedema Risk

 • Talk to your provider if you are having any new swelling.
-A Certified Lymphedema Therapist should be consulted at the first sign of swelling to try to keep the lymphedema from worsening.
+You should see a Certified Lymphedema Therapist (CLS) at the first sign of swelling to try to keep the lymphedema from worsening.

 Skin Changes

-• You may develop new scars or notice changes in the color or texture of your skin.
-Radiation can also change the color and texture of your hair or can cause permanent hair loss in the treated area.
+• You may find new scars or changes in the color or texture of your skin.
+Radiation can also change the color and texture of your hair or can cause hair loss that never grows back in the treated area.

-• The soft tissue and muscles under the skin can develop scarring and/or shrinkage, which can lead to a loss of flexibility and movement or chronic swelling in this area.
+• The soft tissue and muscles under the skin can cause scarring and/or shrinkage, which can lead to a loss of flexibility and movement or chronic swelling in the area treated.

-• You may develop chronic or recurring ulcers of the skin in the area treated.
-Blood vessels of the skin may become dilated and more visible, although this is not harmful.
+• You may get chronic or recurring ulcers of the skin in the area treated.
+Blood vessels of the skin may become dilated (larger) and more visible, but this is not harmful.

-• If the skin feels tight or sore, you can apply vitamin E to the skin.
+• If the skin feels tight or sore, you can put vitamin E on the skin.

 • Use fragrance and dye-free soaps and moisturizers in the area if your skin is sensitive after radiation.